-Name: bromeliad (family Bromeliaceae, multiple Genera, some of the most well known being Aechmea sp., Guzmania sp., Neoregelia sp., Vriesea sp. and Alcantarea sp.)
+Name: bromeliad (family Bromeliaceae, multiple genera, some of the most well known being Aechmea sp., Guzmania sp., Neoregelia sp., Vriesea sp. and Alcantarea sp.).

-Plant type: evergreen flowering plant
+Plant type: evergreen perennials, epiphytic or terrestrial.

 Height: varies with genus, from less than 10cm to more than 2m.